tryriot/coding-challenge/README.md

 ## Objectives
 Your task is to fix all the bugs so application runs as intended.
 Here is what is expected from the application to do:

+## Objectives
+Your task is to fix all the bugs so application runs as intended.
+Here is what is expected from the application to do:

 - Get all the products in the database - `GET /products` returns all the products in the database
 - Get a product information using it's id - `GET /products/:id` returns the product specified product - if product not found you should throw an exception
 - Get all the customers in the database - `GET /customers` returns all the products in the database